Ericsson/ecchronos/docs/TESTS.md

 The unit tests are run by `mvn clean test`.
 They are running simple tests that sometimes utilize a single embedded Cassandra node.

-### Docker tests

-The acceptance tests and integration tests use docker compose instances by default.
-The docker containers are managed by testcontainers and started automatically during test execution.
-The docker command must be runnable without *sudo* for the user running the tests.

 ### Integration tests

 The integration tests tries to start ecChronos with a cluster of nodes and verify that repairs are run.